(Home-My Story)....... True, Tragic and Unnecessary Gay Youth Suicide Stories...................... (Español)

 Whispers From The Past; Grasshopper (iomfats); 17; Brian learns to accept himself as a gay young man thanks to his father's mysterious cousin.

 You Are Not Alone; Dewey (DeweyWriter; 15; Mike had just come back from spending 3 weeks with his uncle.
 Before the trip he had been a normal happy fun loving teenager.
-But now after his return, he has become impossible; he doesn't want to be touched, he refuses to talk about his trip or what's bothering him, he is constantly taking showers, he puts on thin, fake smiles for everybody, he hardly eats anything at meal times, he loses his temper so easily, and now he has nightmares every night.
+But now after his return, he has become impossible; he doesn't want to be touched, he refuses to talk about his trip or what's bothering him, he is constantly taking showers, he puts on thin, fake smiles for everybody, he hardly eats anything at meal times, he loses his temper way too easily, and now he has nightmares every night.
 Can his best friend Paul on a month long visit figure out what has happened to cause this drastic change and help bring his friend back to the great person he was before the trip?

 "Be who you are and say what you feel, because those who mind don't matter, and those who matter don't mind." - Dr. Seuss